 As cliché as it sounds, 2017 was a year of new beginnings for me.
-I reconnected with so many important people in my life, spent time in new countries, and got a new job that allows me to travel a ton!
+I reconnected with so many important people in my life, explored new countries, and started a new job!
 Since the New Year means we are all supposed to sit around and reflect on our lives, I figured I should put together some of my favorite moments from 2017.
 Thank you to everyone who has made this year so memorable!

 In no particular order...